-Stimulants like caffeine, nicotine, and alcohol boost our heart rate and stimulate our brain in a bad way.
+Stimulants like caffeine, nicotine, and alcohol boost our heart rate and stimulate our brains in a bad way.
 Even in the cases of alcohol where drinking a lot is a depressant, smaller quantities won’t help.

 Avoiding these stimulants does make a lot of sense when you think about it.
 When our body feels like it’s threatened, we create a stress response.
 Another term is “fight-or-flight”.
-In that state, our heart rate, breathing, blood pressure increases along with tightening our muscles.
+In that state, our heart rate, breathing, and blood pressure increases along with tightening our muscles.
 It makes sense having stimulates that are known to boost heart rate or affect blood pressure more won’t help us.